LucianoBestia/dodrio_multi_component/README.md

 How to use dodrio vdom with multiple components?
 # the question
 Is the use of `Rc<RefCell<<AppData>>>` the best approach here?
+This means that the borrow checker is now dynamic at runtime.
+Is there a way to have here the static borrow checker in compile time?
 # just an example
 I created a silly example.
-In the browser there are 3 sections of text with 3 counters.
+In the browser there are 3 sections (components) of text with 3 counters.
 When you click on the text, a counter is incremented.
+This is not the counter of that section, but of another.
+The components don't know one about the other.
+But the Root knows them all.
+And all the components have access to the app_data.
 Some of the RenderingComponents are rerendered because the cache is invalidated.
 Other components are not rerendered.
 # rendering components (visual components)